matsunagalab/tutorial_hmm/README.md

 $ cd hmm_tutorials/
 ```

-We are all set now.
+You are all set now.
 Let's start the tutorial by starting Jupyter Lab:

 ```
 $ jupyter-lab